GuzioMG/Kraken/README.md

 _It's supposed to be a birthday present for my friend, but I forogt..._

-I'll do something about it later - if I don't forget.
+I'll add something to it later - if I don't abandon this project after I'm done.